2021 General Psychology Degree Guide

 Classes that you can expect when majoring in General Psychology include: abnormal psychology, sensation and perception, research methods, cognition, personality, learning, social psychology, general psychology, developmental psychology, and neuroscience.

-General Psychology Degrees Popular in the U.S.
+General Psychology Degrees Remain Popular

 General Psychology requires a great deal of memorization as you learn specific terminology and theories.
 A sense of curiosity will help you investigate and understand behavior and genetics.
 Students should be adaptable and work well with others.
 This major requires a lot of group work and interaction with people from diverse backgrounds.